+Vascular ultrasound assessments.

-- 180 Vascular ultrasound assessments - Participants reported to the laboratory in the afternoon for the assessment of brachial - 182 (BA) and superficial femoral artery (SFA) flow-mediated dilation (FMD), as well as - 183 common carotid artery intima-media thickness (cIMT).
-These assessments were - 184 performed by an experienced sonographer using a high-resolution ultrasound machine - 185 (LOGIQ-e PRO, GE-Healthcare, US) equipped with a 4.0-12.0-MHz linear transducer. - The experiments were conducted in the afternoon between 12:00 and 6:00 PM. - Participants were instructed to abstain from eating food for a minimum of 4 hours, - smoking for a minimum of 6 hours, avoid caffeine-containing beverages for at least 12 - hours and intense exercise for 24 hours prior to the tests, while maintaining their regular - 190 medication regimen.
-They were asked before the assessment whether they had followed - these instructions and if they had changed their medication regimen in the days prior.
-If - participants did not adhere to the instructions or altered their medication routine, the test - was rescheduled to a later date to ensure compliance with the protocol.
+Participants reported to the laboratory in the afternoon for the assessment of brachial (BA) and superficial femoral artery (SFA) flow-mediated dilation (FMD), and common carotid artery intima-media thickness (cIMT).
+These assessments were performed by an experienced sonographer using a high-resolution ultrasound machine (LOGIQ-e PRO, GE-Healthcare) equipped with a 4.0-12.0 MHz linear transducer.
+The experiments were conducted in the afternoon between 12:00 PM and 6:00 PM.
+Participants were instructed to abstain from eating food for a minimum of 4 h, smoking for a minimum of 6 h, avoid caffeine-containing beverages for at least 12 h, and intense exercise for 24 h prior to the tests, while maintaining their regular medication regimen.
+They were asked before the assessment whether they had followed these instructions and whether they had changed their medication regimen in the days prior.
+If participants did not adhere to the instructions or altered their medication routine, the test was rescheduled to a later date to ensure compliance with the protocol.

-- 195 Brachial and superficial femoral artery flow-mediated dilation FMD - 196 Assessments of FMD in BA and SFA were performed according to current guidelines - 197 (21).
-Testing was performed first in BA, with a 15-minute interval between tests. - 198 For BA, participants extended their right arm ~80° from the torso and researchers - immobilized it with foam supports.
-The ultrasound transducer was positioned on the - distal third of the participant's arm while a manual pneumatic cuff was positioned at the - 201 forearm (2-3cm below the elbow) to provide the ischemic stimulus.
-For SFA, - 202 participants were positioned with their right thigh externally rotated.
-The ultrasound - transducer was placed on the mid-thigh and the cuff was positioned 1-2cm above the - knee.
-Longitudinal images of BA and SFA diameters were taken using the B-mode - 205 ultrasound, and simultaneous pulse-waved Doppler blood flow velocity were obtained - using a $<60^{\circ}$ insonation angle with the sample volume placed in the center of the artery - and aligned with the blood flow.
-Initially, a 1-min baseline recording of diameter and blood flow velocity of each investigated artery were performed and then the cuffs were 208 inflated to ~200 mmHg for 5 minutes.
-After cuff release, data was recorded for 3 209 minutes for BA and 5 minutes for SFA.
-210 Offline analyses of artery diameters and shear rates were performed using a semi-211 automatic edge detection and wall tracking software (Cardiovascular Suite, Quipu®, 212 Italy).
-Baseline diameter was defined as the average vessel diameter measured during 213 the 1-min baseline recording.
-Peak diameter was defined as the largest diameter 214 215 observed following cuff release.
-FMD% was calculated as the percentage change of the 216 vessel diameter after cuff release in relation to baseline vessel diameter [FMD=(peak diameter-baseline diameter/baseline diameter)x100].
-Shear rate was calculated as 8 217 218 times the mean blood velocity divided by the internal diameter (Shear rate = 8 x mean blood velocity/internal diameter) (21).
-The relevant shear rate stimulus for the FMD 219 220 response was calculated as the area under the curve of the shear rate up to the peak diameter (SRAUC).
-SRAUC was reported separately and was also used to normalize 221 222 the FMD response (i.e., FMD/SRAUC).
+Brachial and superficial femoral artery flow-mediated dilation-FMD.
+Assessments of FMD in BA and SFA were performed according to current guidelines (21).
+Testing was performed first in BA, with a 15-min interval between tests.

+For BA, participants extended their right arm $\sim 80^{\circ}$ from the torso and researchers immobilized it with foam supports.
+The ultrasound transducer was positioned on the distal third of the participant's arm while a manual pneumatic cuff was positioned at the forearm (2-3 cm below the elbow) to provide the ischemic stimulus.
+For SFA, participants were positioned with their right thigh externally rotated.
+The ultrasound transducer was placed on the mid-thigh and the cuff was positioned 1-2 cm above the knee.
+Longitudinal images of BA and SFA diameters were taken using the Bmode ultrasound, and simultaneous pulse-waved Doppler blood flow velocity were obtained using a <60° insonation angle with the sample volume placed in the center of the artery and aligned with the blood flow.
+Initially, a 1-min baseline recording of diameter and blood flow velocity of each investigated artery were performed and then the cuffs were inflated to ~200 mmHg for 5 min.
+After cuff release, data were recorded for 3 min for BA and 5 min for SFA.

+Offline analyses of artery diameters and shear rates were performed using a semiautomatic edge detection and wall tracking software (Cardiovascular Suite, Quipu, Italy).
+Baseline diameter was defined as the average vessel diameter measured during the 1-min baseline recording.
+Peak diameter was defined as the largest diameter observed following cuff release.
+FMD% was calculated as the percentage change of the vessel diameter after cuff release in relation to baseline vessel diameter [FMD = [(Peak Diameter | Baseline Diameter) / Baseline Diameter] \times 100].
+Shear rate was calculated as eight times the mean blood velocity divided by the internal diameter (Shear rate = $8 \times$ mean blood velocity/internal diameter) (21).
+The relevant shear rate stimulus for the FMD response was calculated as the area under the curve of the shear rate up to the peak diameter (SRAUC).
+SRAUC was reported separately and was also used to normalize the FMD response (i.e., FMD/SRAUC).